Broadcast Journalism, B.A.J.M.C.

 -

-Course List Course Title Credits Sports Activism and Media Social Media and Society Law and Ethics of Mass Communications Internet and Social Media Law Media, Sports and Race Media and Youth Hip Hop, Media and Society Minorities, Women, and the Mass Media Gender, Sexuality, and Sports Media Sports Media and Society Sports Media Ethics Diversity Topics in Mass Media Study Abroad in Journalism and Mass Communications
+Course List Course Title Credits Sports Activism and Media Social Media and Society Law and Ethics of Mass Communications Internet and Social Media Law Media, Sports and Race Media and Youth Hip Hop, Media and Society Race, Gender, and Class in Mass Media Gender, Sexuality, and Sports Media Sports Media and Society Sports Media Ethics Diversity Topics in Mass Media Study Abroad in Journalism and Mass Communications

 Social or Behavioral Science (3 hours)